AndersBNielsen/abn6502/README.md

 This is a 6502-based complete single board computer intended to help during the global IC shortage.
 Why use new chips when you can reuse scrap?

+## Update!
+The newest ABN6502 SBC R1 board is available as a kit with gold plated (ENIG) PCB and (optionally) SMD components presoldered, limiting soldering to though hole components/sockets and configuration jumpers: https://www.imania.dk/index.php?currency=EUR&cPath=204&sort=5a&language=en

 Complete hardware overview of R1:

 <a href="http://www.youtube.com/watch?feature=player_embedded&v=w5cA64xof2I" target="_blank">